ably-labs/sms-in-the-browser/README.md

 https://sms-in-the-browser-phi.vercel.app/

-The [Vonage SMS API](https://developer.vonage.com/messaging/sms/overview) allows you to send and receive text messages around the world using a virtual number that you can rent from Vonage.
+The [Vonage SMS API](https://developer.vonage.com/messaging/sms/overview) allows you to send and receive text messages worldwide using a virtual number that you can rent from Vonage.
 In this tutorial, you'll learn how to use the Vonage SMS API, the Ably realtime messaging platform, Next.js and Vercel to receive SMS messages in the browser.

 Follow along to learn how to: